How much does it cost to build an app in 2026?

 - Pre-built components and libraries

-The development process and getting an accurate quote
+Getting an accurate quote

-A detailed specification: user stories, wireframes, technical architecture, precise scope definition.
-This phase pays for itself by eliminating misunderstandings and scope creep during development.
+- Discovery phase (optional, €500-1,250).
+Detailed specification: user stories, wireframes, technical architecture, precise scope.
+Pays for itself by eliminating misunderstandings during development.

 Developer rates in 2026